-Edit the atmoc3 file to modify the ActiveVciBits values as indicated in Table 2.
+Edit the atmoc3 file to modify the ActiveVciBits values as indicated in Table 1 below.
 Refer to the Site Readiness Checklist in this Application Note for VPI and VCI values.

-1. Type the following commands at the root level to access the atmoc3 file:
+1. Type the following command at the root level to access the atmoc3 file: